 Local Interaction And Community Involvement

 We always try to involve the local communities on our trips.
 You might find yourself staying in a traditional Quechua village in Peru, learning to cook Indian food in Darjeeling, riding horses with Kyrgyz shepherds or helping at a school in Ghana.
 There will always be opportunities to freely meet the locals on all of our trips.
+To find out more about Dragoman Supports and our responsible travel policies click here.

 Our Overland Crew

 In East and Southern Africa, we generally have 2 ‘western’ crew and 1 local crew.
 In most of Central or Southeast Asia, it's usually 2 ‘western’ crew and 1 local crew.
 In North, Central and South America, India, West Africa, and the Nile Route, we will have a 2-person crew aided by local guides along the way.
+Meet the Dragoman crew here.